Flutternest/cloud-app-builder/README.md

     ```

 ## Usage
-To use MyApp, simply run the project on an Android or iOS device.
+To use builder, simply run the project on an Android or iOS device.
 The app will allow you to manage your tasks efficiently, set reminders, and stay productive.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.